Buying real estate in Slovenia?

 Sources: CEE Legal Matters, Housing Critical, UQ Pressbooks

-8) Rents in industrial regions will drop as young people move to cities for better opportunities
+8) Rents in industrial areas will drop as young people move to cities for better opportunities

 In Slovenia, young people are flocking to urban centers for better opportunities.